A heavily-shared social media post in late 2014 claims that Pedigree UK has recalled Jumbone treats. The rumor, however, is not true.

 The safety and well-being of pets is our top priority, which is why our food is manufactured in our own factories where we perform more than 600 quality checks each day.
 We assure you our dog food is safe.
 We encourage any consumer who has additional concerns to contact us directly at 1-800-525-5273 M-F 8 a.m. – 4:30 p.m.
 CT or direct message us.

-Though there appears to be no connection, some dog owners have pointed out the timing of the rash of Pedigree complaints with a voluntary recall issued by Procter & Gable recently.
+Though there appears to be no connection, some dog owners have pointed out the timing of the rash of Pedigree complaints with a voluntary recall issued by Procter & Gable recently around the same time.
 Some lots of Eukanuba and Iams dry dog foods were recalled due to a salmonella risk.
 Pedigree is a subsidiary of Mars, Incorporated and has no connection to Procter & Gamble.

 What to do

 If you believe your pet has been adversely affected by pet food, take your dog to a veterinarian.
 Keep the packaging for any food in question and file a report at the The Safety Reporting Portal.
 You will want to take note of the food name and lot number.